Last week, I started a tricky conversation with my coworkers. I stated that I prefer to work independently.

 Sometimes, it’s so much better to work alone–and in a private environment.

-At Toggl, we have a very cool office–and the option to work remotely as well.
+At Toggl Track, we have a very cool office–and the option to work remotely as well.
 When we’re in the office we enjoy a large, open space that facilitates engagement and communication.
 However, with all this freedom and community, some of us feel the need to work alone (or at least, in separate boxes).

 When people have lots of freedom and contact with others, some of us crave a little privacy.